poypoyan/treedrawing/README.md

 #  treedrawing
-Naive Rooted Tree Drawing Algorithm in Python 3
+Naive Rooted Tree Drawing Algorithm

 ### The objective is simple.
 From this . . .